In this article:

 Do you know, kids usually struggling with math when they didn’t have enough chance to understand the foundation, or when they couldn’t relate to math.
 So do we really need math in our life?

-Imagine your first grader stared blankly at the homework sheet in front of her.
-She sighed heavily, grumbled a long complaints, “Why do I need to learn maths?
-Why do we need maths?
+Imagine your first grader stared blankly at the stack homework sheets in front of her.
+She sighed heavily, grumbled a long complaints, “Why do I need to do math?
 Can’t we just leave those numbers alone…..”

 Does that sound familiar to you?

 Why People Dislike Math

 According to this survey, many Americans report feelings of anxiety and frustration when faced with having to do math.